On View

 Griffin Museum of Science and Industry

-© 2024 The Richard Hunt Estate / Artists Rights Society, New York
+© 2026 The Richard Hunt Estate / Artists Rights Society, New York

 Steelmakers explores the science and stories behind one of our most essential and versatile materials.
 Through hands-on experiences, a collection of wide-ranging artifacts and oral histories, this exhibit highlights how steel became an indispensable part of our modern world, contributing to expansive industrial growth and deeply rooted steelworker communities.

 Richard Hunt's inspirations materialized from the industrial materials immediately around him in Chicago.
-On display in the exhibition is Angle Form (1968), showcasing Hunt's master use of chromed steel in artistic form.
+On display in the exhibition is Hunt's Angle Form (1968), showcasing Hunt's master use of chromed steel in artistic form.